xantoz/xr-overlay/README.md

  * media-libs/monado being built against the system cjson causes issues running steam games (libcjson is not available inside the steam linux runtime), so we build it with the bundled cjson here.
- * media-libs/wivrn is built with support for lighthouse tracking so that one can use lighthouse tracked devices together with e.g. a Meta Quest (calibration of the two playspaces requires motoc)
  * media-libs/opencomposite ebuild that is pinned to a specific git commit
  * adding a media-libs/wlx-overlay-25.3 ebuild & fixing the media-libs/wlx-overlay-s-9999 ebuild so that it actually builds